floWneffetS/tutorial_dcTMD/README.md

 # tutorial_dcTMD
-Tutorial for using the usage of the dcTMD approach and Langevin simulations using the trypsin-benzamidine complex as example.
+Tutorial for using the usage of the dcTMD approach and Langevin simulations using the trypsin-benzamidine complex (see Wolf et al., Nat.
+Commun.
+2020, 11, 2918) as example.
 Required programs are Gromacs v2018 and higher, the script NEQGamma.py from the dcTMD repository, and LE_1dim_reflect.cpp from the Langevin_T_boost repository.

 The basis of this tutorial are constraint pulling simulations as described in